zalando-incubator/fabric-gateway/dev/testing/README.md

    zkubectl apply -f resources/validResourceWithServicesManagedByStackSet.yaml
    zkubectl apply -f resources/stackUpdate.yaml
    ```
-  1. Ensure that the current `INGRESS_COUNT` is 3
+  1. Ensure that the current `INGRESS_COUNT` is 9 after about 20 seconds
     `zkubectl get TestFabricGateway managed-by-stackset-1`
   1. Ensure that both stacks appear in the weights annotation: `zalando.org/backend-weights: '{"ss-stack-v1":100, "ss-stack-v2":0}'`:
      `zkubectl get ingress managed-by-stackset-1-get-api-all -o yaml`
   1. Move some traffic over to the new stack using the below command
     `zkubectl traffic ss-stack ss-stack-v2 50`
   1. Make sure the weights annotation has updated on the ingress: `zalando.org/backend-weights: '{"ss-stack-v1":50, "ss-stack-v2":50}'`:
     `zkubectl get ingress managed-by-stackset-1-get-api-all -o yaml`
-  1. Fire some curl request like below and check that the response is roughly even between "Stack V1" and "Stack V2"`:
+  1. Fire some curl requests like below and check that the response is roughly even between "Stack V1" and "Stack V2":
     `curl -i -H "Authorization: Bearer $(ztoken)" https://test.playground.zalan.do/api`
+  1. Fire some curl requests to the v1 host and ensure they all come back as "Stack V1":
+    `curl -i -H "Authorization: Bearer $(ztoken)" https://ss-stack-v1.playground.zalan.do/api`
+  1. Fire some curl requests to the v2 host and ensure they all come back as "Stack V2":
+    `curl -i -H "Authorization: Bearer $(ztoken)" https://ss-stack-v2.playground.zalan.do/api`
   1. Tear Down
    ```
-   zkubectl delete -f resources/validResourceWithServicesManagedByStackSet.yaml
-   zkubectl delete -f resources/stackUpdate.yaml
+   zkubectl delete -f resources/validResourceWithServicesManagedByStackSet.yaml zkubectl delete -f resources/stackUpdate.yaml
    ```